Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 The programm that defines the pipeline is built on of the supported beam SDK (mainly Java and Python).

+Use PCollection - All steps generate a PCollection

 Then, the pipeline is executed by a distributed processing backends (Apex, Spark, Flink or DataFlow).
 Dataflow is the execution environnment on GCP.

 It's particularly efficient for data processing task in which the problem can be split into many smaller bundle of data that can be processed independently and in parallel.
 Beam can be used as an ETL (Extract Transform and Load) and pure data integration.